 Santa Justa Elevator

-Santa Justa Elevator – one of the most popular tourist attractions in Lisbon.
-Crowded but a great place for views!
+Santa Justa Elevator is one of the most popular tourist attractions in Lisbon.
+It is crowded, but it is a great place for views!

-The viewing platform at the elevator is not the highest in the city but rewards you with charming views of central Lisbon especially of Rossio Square.
+Although the elevator’s viewing platform is not the highest in the city, it rewards you with charming views of central Lisbon, especially of Rossio Square.

 Location: Rua Santa Augusta (near Carmo Convent)